storyfeet/dugi_bialan/content/grammar.md

 Every particle acts on the following item, and there must always an item following each particle (or particle combination).

-Not every has a "verb" in the purist sense.
+Not every sentence has a "verb" in the purist sense.
 The action can be implied by the other information.

 The following sentence has no verb, but is acceptable in dugi bialan: